ordovas/ordovas/README.md

 -[Predicting the numeric score of Amazon books review based exclusively on the text of the review using TF-IDF and Logistic Regression.](https://github.com/nachordo/amazon_books_reviews)

-Feel free to have a look at other repositories even if they are uncomplete or not interesting enough to be shown in the profile.
+Feel free to have a look at other repositories with other exercises, learning notebooks & code or simple tests, even if they are uncomplete or not interesting enough to be shown in the profile.

 #### :milky_way: Celestial work: